While there are a lot of ways to practice HIIT workouts, the treadmill can be a great tool when it comes to HIIT training!

-In this 30-minute treadmill walk and run workout, you will have the opportunity to both walk and jog/ run!
+In this 30-minute treadmill workout, you will have the opportunity to both walk and run your way towards a healthier you!
 The goal of HIIT intervals is to go as hard as you can for the working interval and then follow up with much needed rest.
-In fact, when you’re doing such intense intervals and taxing your muscles, you should want and need the recovery.
-So in this HIIT walk and run, I challenge you to run a little faster and then recover a little harder.
+In fact, when you’re doing such intense intervals and taxing your muscles, it’s important to incorporate recovery.

-This HIIT walk run is available for all levels!
+This HIIT Walk and Run is available for all levels!
 Whether you are a beginner or an avid runner this workout is for everyone.
 The purpose behind this workout is to have you run or jog the working intervals (you pick your pace) and then you get to recover in a walk.

 Whether the intervals are 1 minute long, 30 seconds long, or even shorter bursts of energy at 20 seconds, you get to pick your speed.
 There is no right or wrong when it comes to your speed!
 Challenge yourself to pick a speed that feels good in your body but also challenges you!

 Trainer Sam Cameranesi will lead you through the entire 30-minute walk run workout and she will motivate you every step of the way.
 HIIT training is very beneficial for your fitness training.
 Some of the benefits of HIIT training include reducing your chance of injury, increasing muscle strength and endurance, increasing running speed, and allows you to feel an intense endorphin rush.
 Yes, that thing called a “runner’s high” is a real thing!